ethstorage/ethstorage-doc/es-node/mining.md

 ## Generating the proof

 With the encoded local data by unique masks, we can now start the mining process.

 For each Ethereum slot, storage providers specified by their miner address are allowed to randomly sample encoded blobs up to a fairly large number of times, with each sampling corresponding to a hash candidate.

 If a hash candidate satisfies the difficulty condition specified in the storage contract, it represents a valid mining solution, similar to proofs of work algorithms.

-At this point, the node will generate 2 proofs: an inclusion proof that proves the sample is indeed included in the randomly selected blob using KZG commitment, and a zkp that proves that the correct mask is applied to encode the blob.
+At this stage, the node will generate two proofs: an inclusion proof that verifies the sample's presence in the randomly selected blob using KZG commitment, and a zero-knowledge proof that confirms the accurate application of the mask to encode the blob.

 The storage provider can then submit the proofs to the storage contract on Layer 1 in a standard Ethereum transaction.
 If the proofs are verified successfully by the contract, the storage provider collects the storage rental fees for all blobs stored since their last submission.

-The difficulty parameter is adjusted for each submission, similar to the Ethereum difficulty adjustment algorithm.
-However, the expected interval between submissions is much larger (e.g. a few hours) so the gas costs to submit the proof via an L1 transaction can be amortized over time.
-This process provides storage providers periodic rewards while balancing on-chain costs.
+Finally, the difficulty parameter is adjusted for each submission, similar to the Ethereum difficulty adjustment algorithm.